Are you looking for the best Google Fonts that you can use on your blog? We have listed the top fonts in this article.

 Short, crisp and precise lettering is what Playfair display is famous for and rightly so.
 This typeface is extremely professional and the business-like allure will bode well with your corporate content for a specific professional target audience.

-Here, the capital letters are only slightly larger than the rest of the letters- it is a well-suited for body text and headings likewise.
+Here, the capital letters are only slightly larger than the rest of the letters- it is well-suited for body text and headings likewise.

 - Houses 6 styles